 Subscribe to HAWAII Magazine in print or on iPad.

-Photos: Page 1, (top) Hanauma Bay/Virginia "Gini" Moore; (bottom) Ke'e Beach/Hawaii Tourism Authority (HTA), Robert Coello.
+Photos: Page 1, (top) Snorkeling at Hanauma Bay/Virginia "Gini" Moore; (bottom) Ke'e Beach/Hawaii Tourism Authority (HTA), Robert Coello.
 Page 2, (top) Ka'annapali area/Hawaii Tourism Authority/Ron Garnett; (bottom) Honaua Bay, Maui/ Wikimedia Commons.
 Page 3, Kealakekua Bay, Big Island/Hawaii's Big Island Visitor Bureau.
 Page 4, (top) Molokini/Hawaii Tourism Authority/Ron Garnett; (bottom) Tunnels Beach, Kauai.
 Page 5, Hanauma Bay, Oahu/Hawaii Tourism Authority (HTA) Heather Titus.

 Check out these related HawaiiMagazine.com posts: